ssxxx1a/Emotion-Context-In-The-Wild/README.md

 set the options which you want  in get_common_config of config.py ,and set the model which you want to train in Unify-Trainer.py

+as example,

+you can set the hyper-param of model in config.py , and then set the correspond model name in  Unify-Trainer.py line 52.

+and then.

 ```
 python Unify-Trainer.py
 ```